Juwan23D/Wisp-Health/README.md

 Signup Metrics:

 * Signup Count: The total number of signups a campaign category gathered.
-* Signup Rate: The percent of signups for a plan after customers viewed a campaging.
+* Signup Rate: The percent of signups for a plan after customers viewed a campaign.
 * Cost Per Signup (CPS): The amount of money Wisp spends to acquire one signup.

 Claim Metrics: